iamaayushrivastava/Full-Stack-Web-Development/HTML/Basic Info.md

 ## Overview

-In HTML, the way text is displayed (whether it appears on a new line or on the same line) depends on the HTML element being used and the default rendering behavior of browsers.
+In HTML, the way text is displayed (whether it appears on a new line or on the same line) depends on the HTML element being used and the default rendering behaviour of browsers.

 Here are some common scenarios: